We all want our parrots to be as happy and healthy and possible, and a healthy bird has a healthy beak.

 In the wild, birds are constantly using their beaks to forage for food and build/remodel their nests.
 This constant beak use is natural and necessary to keep their constantly growing beaks trimmed and in check (bird beaks grow pretty fast, much like human fingernails).

 Pet birds and those raised in captivity usually don't have the need to use their beaks as frequently as they would in their natural habitat, so it is important for owners to keep their bird's beak health at top of mind.

 Luckily, the easiest ways to avoid this abnormality is through careful consideration of your bird's diet and environment.

 Chew on This!

-Placing chew toys in your parrot's cage is a simple yet highly effective way to help prevent overgrown beaks.
+Placing chew toys (like our favorite option here) in your parrot's cage is a simple yet highly effective way to help prevent overgrown beaks.
 Parrots love to spend their free time pecking and knocking around on toys.
 The repetitive chewing action naturally wears down their beak; thus, preventing overgrowth.

 If you're going to use wooden toys in your parrot's cage, check to make sure they are untreated beforehand.
 Placing treated wood or wooden toys near a parrot could result in toxic poisoning, which is something no owner wants to experience.
 Only use natural, untreated wooden toys to ensure your parrot has a safe environment to live in.

 In addition to wooden chew toys, get some ladders, mineral blocks, and other items for your birdie to play with.
 Fresh branches from outside and grooming perches are great as well.
 It will keep them entertained and prevent the onset of an overgrown beak at the same time.
 Win-win!

 Another preventive measure owners can take to help reduce the chance of beak overgrowth is to provide your parrot with hard food.
 Far too many owners feed their parrots a generic soft pellet formula day after day.